 In December 2012, the Board of Directors approved the distribution of the equity interest in HA EnergySource Holdings LLC (HA EnergySource) to the shareholders effective December 31, 2012.
 HA EnergySource's only asset is an equity interest in EnergySource LLC (EnergySource), a developer of geothermal projects in California.
 Prior to and as part of the transaction, the Board approved a \$3.4 million capital commitment to HA EnergySource to be used by HA EnergySource for general corporate purposes, future investments or dividends to HA EnergySource owners.
-The Company recorded an obligation representing its \$3.4 million capital commitment to HA EnergySource as of December 31, 2012 in other accrued expenses.
-In addition, in respect of the distribution of its equity interest in HA EnergySource, the Company recorded a dividend as a reduction in equity totaling \$3.9 million which represents the \$3.4 million capital contribution plus the carrying value of HA EnergySource of \$0.5 million.
+The Company recorded an obligation representing its \$3.4 million capital commitment to HA EnergySource, the Company recorded a dividend as a reduction in equity totaling \$3.9 million which represents the \$3.4 million capital contribution plus the carrying value of HA EnergySource of \$0.5 million.
 Following the distribution, the Company no longer has an equity ownership in HA EnergySource or EnergySource.